 University Apartment Housing

 Office in the Palmer Center, Room 208

 The University Apartments offer more than 1,100 apartments in four communities.
-Apartment Life has options for couples and family housing, graduate student housing, undergraduate student housing, as well as post-doctoral and visiting scholar housing.
-Academic year or month-to-month leases are available.
+Apartment Life has options for couples and family housing, graduate student housing, upperclass undergraduate student housing, as well as post-doctoral and visiting scholar housing.
+Academic year leases are available.
 Individual leases in shared apartments are also offered.
+All apartment communities are available to domestic and international students in multicultural communities founded on the CSU Principles of Community.
 The Apartment Life website offers rental rates, 3D floor plans, and a video of each apartment village.

 A Housing Guide is mailed to all newly admitted students as part of the CSU admissions packet.
 Inquiries from continuing students should be directed to Apartment Life at (970) 491-4743.